 Montana Attorney General's Office

 The top legal official in the state is the Montana Attorney General (or "A.G.").
-The A.G. represents the state in matters of litigation and also enforces laws meant to protect consumers in the state, among other duties.
+The Attorney General heads the Montana Department of Justice.
+The A.G. represents the state in litigation matters.
+They also work to enforce laws meant to protect consumers in the state.

 Directory of Montana County Attorneys